-If you have missed your Court date you should immediately contact an attorney or the Courthouse to determine if you have an outstanding Order for Arrest (“OFA”).
-This mainly depends on the severity of the charge.
-If you missed court for a simple speeding ticket you may only have a Failure to Appear (“FTA”) that will eventually revoke your license.
 If you have been charged with assault, communicating threats, shoplifting, possession of drugs, DWI, or something even more serious then you likely have an Order for Arrest issued due to missing Court.
-If you have been charged with a crime and have never been served with the warrant it may be advisable to turn yourself in on your own terms rather than risk arrest at home or work.
+In the rare case of finding out you have been charged with a crime and have never been served with the warrant it may be advisable to turn yourself in on your own terms rather than risk arrest at home or work.

 What should I do if I missed Court in NC?